TimSimpsonR/python-proboscis/docs/source/usage.rst

 dependent test raises SkipTest automatically, making it easier to track down the real problem.

-For example:
+For example, lets say we're testing a web service that allows a user to store and change their profile pictures which come from a database.

+To test this without mocking anything, we need to set up a local database instance and  start the actual web service.
+However, if this code is tricky enough it may be a test in its own right.

+In Proboscis we can actually make the initialization code a test and put it in a group marked "service.initialization."
+The tests which depend on the initialization procedure which we actually care about are put in a group called "service.tests".
+Finally, we can make a third group responsible for shutting down the web service and database and call it "service.shutdown."
+If this group is dependent on the "service.tests" group it won't run until after all of the other tests.

+Here's what the code looks like:

 .. include:: ../build/examples/example1/source/tests/service_tests.py

-This code models an end user hitting a web service to change his profile pictures.

-To do this without mocking anything, it has to set up a local database instance and  start the actual web service.
-This is done in the group marked "service.initialization."
-Because the "service.tests" group depends on it, those tests can assume that the services are up.
+.. include:: ../build/examples/example1/output/output0.rst

-Additionally, if the initialization phase fails somehow it will be represented like any other test, and all tests in the integration.tests group will be marked as "skip" instead of fail.
+If the initialization phase fails somehow it will be represented like any other test, and all tests in the integration.tests group will be marked as "skip" instead of fail:

+.. include:: ../build/examples/example1/output/output1.rst

 When the tests are finished the group "integration.shutdown" runs.
-The two test classes in this group are marked as  "never_skip", which prevents them from not running if anything in the "integration.tests" group fails but still causes them to run afterwards.
+The two test classes in this group are marked as  "always_run", which prevents them from not running if anything in the "service.tests" group fails but still causes them to run afterwards.

 .. include:: ../../README